 - Gastrointestinal gases are usually the result of a territorial "war" between good and pathogenic bacteria.

 - An impaired immune system results in higher morbidity of fever, flu, and gastric ulcer.

 - The urine will usually be more acidic at P.H levels of 6 and below.
 The explanation is that parasites "thrive" in the acidic gut environment.

 - Imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.

 - Uncontrolled proliferation of gastrointestinal pathogens causes damage to the intestinal wall that impairs intestinal absorption.
-Constipation and abdominal obesity are common phenomena that are not always attributed to gut flora's lack of balance.
+Constipation and abdominal obesity are common phenomena not always attributed to gut flora's lack of balance.

-- The production of the neurotransmitter serotonin is mostly carried out in the intestines using good bacteria.
+- The production of the neurotransmitter serotonin is mainly carried out in the intestines using good bacteria.
 An unbalanced intestinal flora reduces serotonin production and causes a decrease in alertness and mood.

 - Fruits, vegetables, roots, mushrooms, sprouts, legumes, berries, nuts, and lentils.